aaaasssadsadasd/FPV-DRONE-MANAFLY/journal.md

 <img width="1146" height="1072" alt="Screenshot 2026-04-11 173555" src="https://github.com/user-attachments/assets/fea75044-02c5-4c66-a430-a1b430953b85" />
 <img width="1326" height="844" alt="Screenshot 2026-04-11 172832" src="https://github.com/user-attachments/assets/2eba274c-6118-47fd-95e8-ed117be67207" />

-# Journal 2
+# Journal 2 parts search
-parts search

 Finished compiling a complete BOM, part search process was time consuming, I did my best to find the most affordable options.
 Current total for the drone build itself is around $180, goggles and controller will bring it up to near $300.
 Changes will be made, for lowering total cost and I am willing to pay out of pocket for the controller and propellors.
-I've gone and purchased propellors already.
-I will have a friend helping in on this project, it is the most ambitious project so far for the both of us.
-Wish us luck.
+I've gone and purchased propellors already. most ambitious project so far

 # Journal 1
-Parts search

 Parts searching. looking for budget options, optimal find with the flight controller and battery.

 SpeedyBee F405 AIO 40A. $55